 Tampons Are Not Economical

 Gone are the days where I believed that tampons were the only budget-friendly sanitary option available for my period.
 Let’s crunch those numbers, shall we?
 The Huffington Post reports that the average woman menstruates from the age of 13-51.
 Which equals 456 periods in 38 years.
 If you’re a tampon user you’re probably paying $7 for a box of 36 tampons.
 And, if you change your tampon every 6 hours you’ll use a total of 4 tampons per day.
 Consequently, if you have a 5-day period you’ll use a total of 20 tampons each cycle.
-If you multiply that by the 456 periods you’ll experience in your life that equates to you using 9,120 tampons.
-Which translates to you needing an estimated 253.3 boxes of 36 count tampons.
+If you multiply that by the 456 periods you experience in your life it equates to you using 9,120 tampons.
+This translates to you needing an estimated 253.3 boxes of 36 count tampons.
 This equals you spending an average of $1,773.33 on tampons.
 Additionally, I’m pretty sure these statics are based on a woman with an AVERAGE flow.
 Meaning if you have a moderate to heavy flow it’s going to be even more expensive.
 Ok, so I don’t know about you but I feel broke just writing this.

 Tampons Are Not Eco-Friendly

 This is where tampons get tricky and confusing.
 Because tampons do break down it just takes about 6 months for them to do so.
 But, there are three factors missing from this equation.
-First, this doesn’t take into consideration that many tampon users use the plastic bag or wrapping to dispose of their tampons.
+First, this doesn’t take into consideration that many tampon users use plastic bag or wrapping to dispose of their tampons.
 Thus interfering with its ability to degrade and break down.
 Second, conventional tampons contain plastic byproducts.
 So, while they are capable of breaking down into smaller fragments they aren’t capable of being absorbed back into the earth.
 Instead, they form small microplastics that are hazardous to wildlife.
 Third, many tampon users opt to use the ones with plastic applicators.
 These applicators can break down but it takes upwards of 500-800 years for them to do so.
 And, this is only under perfect conditions meaning it’s getting enough light and air.
 Which isn’t always possible if they’re within a landfill.

 Additionally, organic cotton tampons are advertised and promoted as being compostable.
 In reality, they really aren’t.
 Many composters will advise against composting tampons because they take so freaking long to decompose.
 This, in turn, means the conventional method of tampon disposal is the only option.
 Other issues with tampon disposal include the fact that many users flush tampons down the toilet.
 Which causes problems with sewers and septic tanks.
 Lastly, tampons aren’t viable for the recycle/upcycle process because they’re considered human waste.
 Meaning they aren’t qualified to be recycled or upcycled.